 Visit an ethical project like an elephant orphanage and sing the praises of it on social media and to your friends.
 Let them know there IS a way you can interact with elephants without riding them.

-Find an ethical project with resources like these:
+Find an ethical project with resources like Green Thailand or Lonely Planet.

 SO, I know this blog hasn’t been the most upbeat.
 Here are some photos to celebrate animals in their natural habitat – they really are incredible.
 I love our planet!